ricardov03/es.javascript.info/1-js/02-first-steps/11-logical-operators/7-check-if-out-range/task.md

 ---

-# Comprueba el rango por fuera
+# Check the range outside

-Escribe una condición `if` para comprobar que `age` NO está entre 14 y 90 inclusivemente.
+Write an `if` condition to check that `age` is NOT between 14 and 90 inclusively.

-Crea dos variantes: la primera usando NOT `!`, y la segunda -- sin usarlo.
+Create two variants: the first one using NOT `!`, the second one -- without it.